pengd/pengd.github.io/_pages/about.md

 ---
 <!-- I am an adjunct senior lecturer working with Scientia Professor [Jingling Xue](http://www.cse.unsw.edu.au/~jingling) at School of Computer Science and Engineering, The University of New South Wales. -->

-I am working at Ant Group as a Senior Staﬀ Engineer of software security.
-Also I am an adjunct Senior Lecturer at the University of New South Wales and an adjunct Researcher (Professor) at Chinese Academy Sciences.
+I am working at [Ant Group](https://www.antgroup.com/) as a Senior Staﬀ Engineer of software security.
+Also I am an adjunct Senior Lecturer at the University of New South Wales ([UNSW](http://www.cse.unsw.edu.au/)) and an adjunct Researcher (Professor) at Chinese Academy Sciences([CAS](http://english.cas.cn/)).

 Before joining Ant, I worked at Huawei as a Technical Expert of AI compiler.
-During the period, I am the founder of MindSpore/AKG [GitHub](https://github.com/mindspore-ai/akg) [Gitee](https://github.com/mindspore-ai/akg) which is an open-sourced AI compiler for Huawei Ascend 910.
+During the period, I am the founder of MindSpore/AKG ([GitHub],(https://github.com/mindspore-ai/akg) [Gitee](https://github.com/mindspore-ai/akg)) which is an open-sourced AI compiler for Huawei Ascend 910.

 I earned my PhD degree from UNSW under supervised by Scientia Professor [Jingling Xue](http://www.cse.unsw.edu.au/~jingling) and then worked as a Research Fellow at [Compiler Research Group](http://www.cse.unsw.edu.au/~corg/) in UNSW.